afra2000/Restaurant_Management_System/README.md

 # Restaurant_Billing_System
-This a restaurant management software developed in PHP language using the latest Codeigniter framework
+This a restaurant management software developed in Python language using the pyqt toolkit

 To deploy this application, make sure you are running this in Jupyter notebook